Skip to main content

 Structured interview that uses a timeline follow-back procedure to elicit detailed daily information on the use of alcohol and other drugs.

-Inventory of Drug Use Consequences3 months
+Inventory of Drug Use Consequences

 A 50-item inventory of consequences related to alcohol and drug use.

-Stages of Change Readiness and Treatment Eagerness Scale3 months
+• Stages of Change Readiness and Treatment Eagerness Scale(3 months)

-Drinking Norms Rating Form3 months
+• Drinking Norms Rating Form(3 months)